zsabori82/Daily-Work-Scheduler/README.md

 You are required to submit the following for review:

-* The URL of the deployed application
+* The URL of the deployed application: https://zsabori82.github.io/Daily-Work-Scheduler/

-* The URL of the GitHub repository, with a unique name and a README describing the project
+* The URL of the GitHub repository, with a unique name and a README describing the project: zsabori82/Daily-Work-Scheduler (github.com)

 ---
 © 2023 edX Boot Camps LLC.
 Confidential and Proprietary.
 All Rights Reserved.